-The best trips are packed with memorable, shareable moments: unique, unexpected, or over-the-top experiences that you couldn’t have anticipated or that turned out even better than what they sounded like in your itinerary.
+The best trips are packed with unique, memorable experiences that you couldn’t have anticipated or that turned out even better than what they sounded like in your itinerary.
 That’s the magic we all hope for when we travel, and it’s the magic that Wendy’s recommended travel specialists have up their sleeves—it’s part of the reason she names them to her list of the world’s best trip designers in the first place.

-To thank all of you early adopters and loyal users of Wendy’s WOW trip-planning system, and to make sure you experience some of that magic, we launched a reward program a while back: Wendy’s WOW Moments.
-Readers who’ve used our trip-request forms to contact one of our Trusted Travel Experts (and here’s why you should), receive a complimentary gift from Wendy herself on their third trip.
+To thank all of you loyal users of Wendy’s WOW trip-planning system, we launched a reward program a while back: Wendy’s WOW Moments.
+Readers who’ve used our trip-request forms to contact one of our Trusted Travel Experts, and who have contributed reviews of those trips afterward, receive a complimentary gift from Wendy herself on their third trip.
 And we’re not talking fruit baskets or late checkouts.
 We’re talking about a personalized insider-access experience, hand-picked to suit your itinerary and arranged by the Trusted Travel Expert.
-You can read more details here.
+Read eligibility requirements and program details here.

 This loyalty program is now in full swing, and the first WendyPerrin.com traveler to earn a WOW Moment got to experience it on a trip to London.
 We wanted to find out from the traveler how this first-ever WOW Moment went, so we spoke to her by telephone to get the scoop.